Chesterfield F.C.

-The club was renamed Chesterfield in December 1920, and became founder members of the Third Division North in 1921–22.
+The club was renamed Chesterfield FC in December 1920, and became founder members of the Third Division North in 1921–22.
 They marked their tenth season in the division, 1930–31, by winning the title, though they only managed two seasons in the Second Division before suffering relegation.
 They again won the Third Division North title in 1935–36, and after World War II recorded their best ever league finish of fourth in the Second Division in 1946–47.
 However they were relegated again in 1950–51, and were relegated out of the Third Division in 1960–61.
 Chesterfield won the Fourth Division in 1969–70, and then won the Anglo-Scottish Cup in 1980.
 After relegation in 1982–83, they again won the Fourth Division title in 1984–85, though would again be relegated after five seasons in the third tier.
-They secured their return to the third tier with a 2–0 win over Bury in the 1995 play-off Final at Wembley.
+They secured their return to the third tier with a 2–0 win over Bury in the 1995 play-off final at Wembley.

-Chesterfield reached the FA Cup semi-finals in 1997, but were relegated back to the basement division in 1999–2000.
-They made an immediate return to the third tier after securing a Third Division automatic promotion place in 2000–01.
+Chesterfield reached the FA Cup semi-finals in 1997, but were relegated back to the fourth tier in 1999–2000.
+They made an immediate return to the third tier after securing an automatic promotion place in 2000–01.
 Relegated in 2006–07, they secured the League Two title in 2010–11, but were relegated from League One the following season.
 In 2011, Dave Allen took full ownership of the club and oversaw progress to two League Trophy finals; Chesterfield won the trophy with a 2–0 victory over Swindon Town in 2012, and finished as runners-up after losing 3–1 to Peterborough United in 2014.
 Chesterfield were crowned champions of League Two for a record fourth time in 2013–14, but remained in League One for just three seasons.
-Two consecutive relegations saw the club relegated out of the English Football League at the end of the 2017–18 season.
+Back-to-back relegations saw the club relegated out of the English Football League at the end of the 2017–18 season, before returning to League Two after winning the National League title in the 2023–24 season.